mapbender/mapbender-documentation/en/book/templates.rst

 Create a new namespace
 **************************

-The file WorkshopDemoBundle.php creates the namespace for the bundle and refers to the template.
+The file WorkshopDemoBundle.php creates the namespace for the bundle and refers to the template and to your css-file(s).

 .. code-block:: bash